Tell It to the Judge: Production

 The title was originally What My Next Husband Will Be and was announced in June 1948 as a vehicle for Lucille Ball.
 By October the lead had gone to Rosalind Russell.
 In November Buddy Adler was attached to produce.
 Filming was to begin in January with John Lund discussed as co-star.
 Norman Foster signed to direct in December 1948.
 Then Fred MacMurray agreed to co star.

 The title was changed to Tell it to the Judge in April 1949, by which time Bob Cummings signed to star.
+Cummings had a three-picture deal with Columbia.

 Norman Foster directed the film which started 5 April.
 In May 1949 Charles Vidor was called in to direct re-takes.

+Reception

+Variety called it "a flip farce".

+Russell later said she would get the film "mixed up" with another comedy she made around this time, A Woman of Distinction co starring Ray Milland.
+She called Robert Cummings and Milland "first-class farceurs.
+They'll do anything for a laugh" but said "I could see the working-woman premise was wearing thin for postwar audiences."
+Variety later said the box office performance of both these films "proved weak".